select2/select2/README.md

 To get started checkout examples and documentation at http://ivaynberg.github.com/select2

-What Does Select2 Support That Chosen Does Not?
+What Usecases Does Select2 Support
 -------------------------------------------------

-* Working with large datasets: Chosen requires the entire dataset to be loaded as `option` tags in the DOM, which limits it to working with small-ish datasets.
-Select2 uses a function to find results on-the-fly, which allows it to partially load results.
-* Paging of results: Since Select2 works with large datasets and only loads a small amount of matching results at a time it has to support paging.
-Select2 will call the search function when the user scrolls to the bottom of currently loaded result set allowing for the 'infinite scrolling' of results.
-* Custom markup for results: Chosen only supports rendering text results because that is the only markup supported by `option` tags.
-Select2 provides an extension point which can be used to produce any kind of markup to represent results.
-* Ability to add results on the fly: Select2 provides the ability to add results from the search term entered by the user, which allows it to be used for tagging.
+* Enhances native selects with search
+* Enhances native selects with a better multi-select interface
+* Loading data from javascript: easily load items via ajax and have them searchable
+* Nested optgroups: native selects only support one level of nested, Select2 does not have this restriction
+* Tagging: ability to add new items on the fly
+* Working with large remote datesets: ability to partially load a dataset based on the search term
+* Paging of large datasets: easy support for loading more pages when the results are scrolled to the end
+* Templating: support for custom rendering of results and selections

 Browser Compatibility
 --------------------